masterthepixel/FrontEndTest/README.md

 One of the core Telmetrix products currently is a React Native Expo app that guides users through a series of home exercises.
 We emphasize practical ability, therefore for this technical test, you’ll be recreating two simple screens to demonstrate basic understanding of React Native controls.
 This task is expected to take about two hours.
 If you’re unable to complete any part of this test or need clarification, e-mail me at jason@telmetrix.co.

-If you are unable to complete either of these screens, let us know in your response.
-It’s not an instant fail, but more credit will be given to completed tasks.

 -- Jason

 ### Screen 1: Exercise Explainer